idleberg/atom-service-fetch/README.md

 `multipart/form-data`     | `response.formData()`
 `text/*`                   | `response.text()`

-When the `Accept` is omitted, `application/json` will be used as default.
+When no `Accept` header has been specified, `application/json` will be used as default.

 Again, this is an experiment.
 I'm not sure where this is going, but I'm looking forward to your [feedback][Discussions]!